 In respect to the last, Professor of Government and Sociology Theda Skocpol of Harvard "says the anti-Trump progressive uprising already has more local groups than the Tea Party did at its height."
 We now also know many of the women who built this new progressive infrastructure are the same ones who spent 2016 trying to stop Trump.
 Yes, they failed and they were in a world of emotional hurt in the aftermath, maybe even suffering from TDS.
 But now, they're angry, they're motivated, they're organizing and running for office themselves to bring the Repukes down.
 They are not going to take it any more.

 "Trump Derangement Syndrome"?
-If that's what it take to propel electoral organization to topple the Trumpkins and their lapdogs, bring it on.
+If that's what it takes to propel electoral organization to topple the Trumpkins and their GOP lapdogs, bring it on.

 But it doesn't stop there.
 There is also the potential for the entire Republican Party to go the way of the Whigs based on their irrational anti-immigration stance.
 That's not my take but that of Daniel Henninger, conservative columnist of The Wall Street Journal in his article ('Republicans and Dreamers') yesterday.
 Henninger argues that while the Reeps are "taking a victory lap" after the Dems blinked last week on the shutdown, they shouldn't count their winning chits too soon.
 It may be instead that: